Mexico Invest Free shortlist

 What doesn’t count as basis

-US and Canada tax treaty benefits: specific forms and procedures
+What should buyers verify on us and canada tax treaty benefits: specific forms ?

 IRS forms for Mexico property sales